eimrek/mc2d-archive-entry/README.md

 ## `campi-v2`

 The `analysis.ipynb` script also aims to prepare a new version (`campi-v2`) of the `campi` dataset that could replace the current version.
+Note that also the supplementary files generated for Materials Cloud discover section were used for the consistency check (`discover-mc2d-data-files/`).

 For a full list of entry modifications, see the log `analysis.log`.